All Episodes

 You know, we're the United States of America.

-I mean, you're you're there and there's a reason for this.
+I mean, there's a reason for this.

-We don't want to destroy the country, but we also concerned about our image in the world and so when that when that governs what you do, you may as well forget it.
+We don't want to destroy the country, but we're also concerned about our image in the world.

-All right, there's a website out there, Harvey Levin's website, TMZ.com.
+All right, there's a website out there, Harvey Levins' website, TMZ.com.

-That's that's what they're reporting.
+That's what they're reporting.

 I've seen rumors on this since this morning.

-And uh they were none of them were uh were kind.
+And none of them were kind.

 By the way, Democrat strategist Donna Brazil has urged Congressman William Jefferson, Democrat Louisiana to resign.

-She said, I personally hope that he would do what's best for his family and his constituents and put his legal case before everything else and allow somebody else to step up and represent that district.
+This, in an interview aired yesterday on National Public Radio, she said, I personally hope that he would do what's best for his family and his constituents and put his legal case before everything else and allow somebody else to step up and represent that district.

-She said that she believes the pressure on Congressman William Jefferson, Democrat Louisiana, to step down now will come from two sources.
+She said that she believes the pressure on Congressman William Jefferson, Democrat Louisiana, to step down now will come from two sources: his colleagues on the Democrat side of Congress and also from the people back home in New Orleans.

-I don't know that that's gonna happen.
+I don't know that that's going to happen.

-Uh you won't you know that Nancy Pelosi would love that?
+Do you know that Nancy Pelosi would love that?

 Take her off the hook.

-Here's uh Brian, Cedar City, Utah.
+Here's Brian, Cedar City, Utah.

-You're next, sir on the EIB network.
+You're next, sir, on the EIB Network.

 Great to have you with us.